Esri/esri-leaflet-geocoder/README.md

 Constructor | Description
 --- | ---
-`new L.esri.Geocoding.Geocoding(url, options)`<br>`L.esri.Controls.geosearch(url, options)`<br>`new L.esri.Services.Geocoding(options)`<br>`L.esri.Controls.geosearch(options)` | Creates a new Geosearch control.
+`new L.esri.Geocoding.Geocoding(options)`<br>`L.esri.Controls.geosearch(options)`<br>`new L.esri.Services.Geocoding(options)`<br>`L.esri.Controls.geosearch(options)` | Creates a new Geosearch control.
 You can pass the url as the first parameter or as `url` in the options to a custom geocoding endpoint if you do not want to use the ArcGIS Online World Geocoding service.

 ### Options

-You can pass any options you can pass to L.esri.Services.Service.
+You can pass any options you can pass to L.esri.Services.Service. `url` will be the ArcGIS World Geocoder by default but a custom geocoding service can also be used.

 ### Methods